check-spelling/mongo/src/mongo/util/net/README.md

 embedded in certificates: Common Name (CN) and Subject Alternative Name (SAN).

 A **Subject Alternative Name (SAN)** allows DNS names or other identifying information to be embedded into a certificate.
-This information is useful for contacting adminstrators of the domain, or finding other information about the domain.
+This information is useful for contacting administrators of the domain, or finding other information about the domain.
 A SAN can include any combination of the following:

 * DNS names